 Governments like Brazil and China are actively positioning themselves as champions of developing world concerns, particularly on adaptation and finance, while continuing to under-deliver on their own emissions reductions.

 The EU and its Member States were key to bridge-building high ambition coalitions with vulnerable countries ahead of the UN climate negotiations that landed the Paris Agreement in 2015.
 It is a role that European leaders could once again fill today.

-Where can European leaders revive a solidarity agenda and coalition coming out of the Biden Summit?
+Where can European leaders revive a solidarity agenda and coalition coming out of the Leaders Summit on Climate?

 - The German-UK co-hosted May Petersberg Climate Summit (Chancellor Merkel’s last!), – this is already set to pick up some of the issues around lack of access to climate finance raised at the UK’s March Climate and Development Ministerial.
 German Federal Election candidates could send strong signals on their climate commitment to both to their constituents and to vulnerable country partners by announcing concrete additional commitments to support green recovery abroad as well as at home and accelerating global climate action through financial support.